 Shared Space Exhibition space Operable walls to be used to divide large space into much smaller exhibition or class room spaces.

+School Dedicated

-Public Space School Dedicated Separate entrance which opens to a GLS Space which can be closed off fully with Multipurpose facilities for health, physical education, operable walls Multipurpose facilities for health, physical education, dance, drama and music.
+- Separate entrance which opens to a GLS Space which can be closed off fully with operable walls - Multipurpose facilities for health, physical education, dance, drama and music.